jberghoef/wagtail-tag-manager/README.md

 |---------	|---------------------------------------- |
 | Django  	|  2.0, 2.1, 2.2, 3.0                     |
 | Wagtail 	|  2.1, 2.2, 2.3, 2.4, 2.5, 2.6, 2.7, 2.8 |

+## Who’s using it?

+I'd love to hear from sites and applications where WTM is being used.
+Please contact me if you'd like your implementation to be listed here!

 ## Instructions